 I also like to pray through my calendar at the beginning of the month.
 When should I be writing blog posts, emails?
 How much time should I spend on the things I know I need to do?
 It’s also really important to me to not just fill my time with the things everyone in the creative world says I should be doing.

 4) Don’t do things just because they say “should”

 No shame!
 No shame on people in the creative industry for giving their advice.
 No shame on you for feeling pressure to do all the things.

 But we are children of God and we don’t have to live under a heavy weight of “shoulds” in our businesses.
 God may not be calling you to email marketing right now.
 Yes, it’s a great business strategy.
 But God may have some other wonderful thing for you.
-Maybe that’s a different strategy or maybe that’s time with Him so that He can pour out His creativity on you.
+Maybe that’s a different strategy or maybe that’s time with Him so He can pour out His creativity on you.

 God may not be calling you to ____________ in your business right now.
-Step into all that He says and receive a blessing.
-I’ve noticed that there are often external blessings that happen from following God, but I’ve also noticed that the biggest blessing of all of it is just doing what He says!
+Step into all He says and receive a blessing.
+I’ve noticed there are often external blessings that happen from following God, but I’ve also noticed that the biggest blessing of all of it is just doing what He says!

 5) Pray through business purchases

 Just last week I was wanting to buy some video equipment and really wanted this specific piece of gear that would let me do some really cool things.